Starting Off Clean

 What is a call to action?
 It’s encouraging a satisfied reader to leave a review (some e-readers have a built-in review feature), add your book to their Goodreads shelf, sign up for your newsletter, follow you on social media, and buy other books you’ve written.
 And as a self-published author, you have the power to upload new versions of your book to keep this back-matter marketing fresh.
 Whet your readers’ appetites by offering an excerpt of your next book, especially if it’s the next in a series or at least in the same genre.

-One trick to keep in mind: use redirects to make sure the links in your back matter always go where you want without uploading a new version—a process best left for things like appending a new excerpt or adding links to the latest books in a series.
+One trick to keep in mind: use redirects to make sure the links in your back matter always go where you want without uploading a new version—a process best left for things like appending a new excerpt or new titles to a series.
 See author Bree Bridges' post about how to set up redirects: "Formatting Tricks (2/?): Linking With Redirects."
+If you're not keen on using a WordPress plugin and your needs run toward redirects that flex based on country or device, take a look at smartURL.

 - "Backmatter: Are You Making the Most of Your Digital Shelf Space?" by Courtney Milan via Fiction University